Filtered Fukaya categories: Continuation functors

 \textbf{(2) Middle trees.} Let $T\in \mathcal{T}^{d+1}_\col(\vec{L})$ be a colored labelled tree with colored stable root.
 Notice that Since the valency of $v_T$ is at least $3$ by assumption and $v_T$ is colored (hence there are no two-valent vertices in $T$), we may see $T$ as an element of $\mathcal{T}^{d+1}(\vec{L})$ by forgetting the coloring.
 In particular, $\mathcal{R}^{T}$ is well-defined.
-We define a map as follows: given $\rho_e\in (-1,0)$ for any $e\in E^\textnormal{int}(T)$, $r_v\in \mathcal{R}^{|v|}$ for any $v\neq v_T$ and $(r_{v_T},w)\in \mathcal{R}^{|v_T|,2}$ we set By considering trivial gluing $\gamma^{T,2}$ extends to a map \begin{rem} All these charts will correspond to genuine boundary charts in the sense of manifolds with corners.
+We define a map as follows: given $\rho_e\in (-1,0)$ for any $e\in E^\textnormal{int}(T)$, $r_v\in \mathcal{R}^{|v|}$ for any $v\neq v_T$ and $(r_{v_T},w)\in \mathcal{R}^{|v_T|,2}$ we set By considering trivial gluing $\gamma^{T,2}$ extends to a map \begin{rem} All these charts correspond to genuine boundary charts in the sense of manifolds with corners.
 The codimension one faces arising in this subcase are parametrized by colored trees with colored root and one uncolored vertex, and in general, codimension $k$ faces arising here are parametrized by bicolored trees with colored root and $k$ uncolored vertices. \end{rem}

-\textbf{(3) Upper trees.} As soon as the coloring of a tree leaves a root, there may be complications in the choice of gluing lenghts, basically due to the fact that the coloring distance is unique, so that \textit{colored vertices should remember what came before them} (where the concept of before is determined by the aforedefined orientation on trees). \begin{example} Consider the colored $3$-tree labeled by the cyclically different (see page \pageref{cicldiff}) tuple $\vec{L}=(L_0,L_1,L_2,L_3)$ of Lagrangians in $\lagmd(M,\omega)$ and the associated stacked disk configuration in $\overline{\mathcal{R}^{4,2}(\vec{L})}$ depicted in Figure \ref{stackedtree1}.
+\textbf{(3) Upper trees.} As soon as the root is not colored, there may be complications in the choice of gluing lenghts, basically due to the fact that the coloring distance is unique, so that \textit{colored vertices should remember what came before them} (where the concept of before is determined by the aforedefined orientation on trees). \begin{example} Consider the colored $3$-tree labeled by the cyclically different (see page \pageref{cicldiff}) tuple $\vec{L}=(L_0,L_1,L_2,L_3)$ of Lagrangians in $\lagmd(M,\omega)$ and the associated stacked disk configuration in $\overline{\mathcal{R}^{4,2}(\vec{L})}$ depicted in Figure \ref{stackedtree1}.

 The definition of colored tree forces $\rho_1=\rho_2$ and $\rho_0+\rho_1=\rho_3$.
 Gluing the two non-colored disks following the only interior edge which does not touch colored vertices we get the tree/configuration depicted in Figure \ref{stackedtree2}.